In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki. Read Suki's Story.

 "Public Citizen has been in the forefront of the legal defense of the First Amendment right to maintain a gripe site, defending against claims that challenge the domain names of gripe sites, the use of meta tags or other devices to call the public's attention to the sites, and baseless claims of libel or other torts that are invoked as a basis for shutting down critics."

 Please let us know and we will post the information here.
+Lawsuits are PUBLIC RECORD.

-We are especially interested in lawsuits that have been filed against victims for filing complaints with their state veterinary board, for speaking out at public meetings, or for testifying to legislative or government entities.
+We are especially interested in lawsuits that have been filed against victims for filing complaints with their state veterinary boards, for speaking out at public meetings, or for testifying to legislative or government entities.
 These types of suits are traditionally brought by wealthy and well-connected individuals and corporations against those with few resources to legally defend themselves.

 OKLAHOMA